Passport & visa information

 Clothing to visit religious sites

 Required to bring to Georgia: a scarf and a long skirt for women.
 They need to cover their head and wear an ankle long skirt visiting monasteries and churches.
-Long pants also need to be covered with a wrap skirt.
+Long pants also need to be covered.
+A wrap skirt is a very practical item to use.
 Men need to wear long pants and take off hats in monasteries and churches.
 Frequently wrap skirts are offered near the entrance of a religious complex

 It is highly recommended to bring a sun block because of high altitudes – you can easily get sunburned.
-Make sure to carry water with you, especially if you will do the more strenuous hike at David Gareja.
+Make sure to carry water with you, especially if you will do the more strenuous hike at Vardzia and Uplistsikhe.

 Bring all the prescription drugs you believe you will need.
 Bring enough for the entire stay and leave them in their original marked containers.
 Bring some basic medication such as ibuprofen, Tylenol or aspirin and anti-diarrhea medication such as Imodium.
 Bring enough lens cleaning solution for your entire visit and maybe a spare set of eyeglasses.
 If you are prone to car sickness, please bring medication for it.
 It will not always be possible to claim seats in the front of the bus.
 In big cities pharmacies and bigger supermarkets carry these items, but that might not be the case in other parts of the country and there might be a language barrier.